 Sometimes it just doesn’t stop, and it can not only irritate you, but your neighbours and the general public.

-In instances like aggressive barking for example, if you think either your dog or other animal and humans might be at risk of harm, go see a vet or professional trainer immediately.
+In instances like aggressive barking for example, if you think either your dog or other animals and humans might be at risk of harm, go see a vet or animal expert immediately.

 You are ultimately responsible for your dog’s actions.

 Let’s check out this guide!

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)